PrefectHQ/prefect/docs/core/concepts/results.md

 1. Alternatively, you can set a Task-level result.
 This is achieved using the `result` keyword argument at Task initialization (or in the `@task` decorator).
 If you provide a result here, it will _always_ be used if the _output_ of this Task needs to be cached for any reason whatsoever.

 ::: tip The Hierarchy
 Task-level results will _always_ be used over flow-level results.
-Neither will be used if a task's `checkpointing` kwarg is set to `False`, or the global `prefect.config.tasks.checkpointing` value is set to `False`.
+Neither will be used if a task's `checkpoint` kwarg is set to `False`, or the global `prefect.config.tasks.checkpointing` value is set to `False`.
 :::

 ::: warning Results are always attached to their task's outputs